SiddhiKhairee/slackpoint-v4/INSTALL.md

       http://127.0.0.1:5000/
 ```

 From here, your Slack bot should be functional as long as you have followed all of these steps.
-I would try to `/help` command to see if the
+I would try to use the `/help` command to see if the
 bot is working properly.